ballerina-platform/persist-tools/docs/spec/spec.md

    ├── Config.toml
    └── main.bal
    ```
-2. If the file name is different to the package name, it will generate the files under a new submodule with the same name as the file.
+2. If the file name is different from the package name, it will generate the files under a new submodule with the same name as the file.
    ```
    medical-center
    ├── generated